raikar/attack-docs/webshell/README.md

 Below lines imports bash and starts a new shell.
 From here you will able to run commands as normal. python -c 'import pty; pty.spawn("/bin/sh")' python -c "import pty;pty.spawn('/bin/bash');"

+* simple-backdoor.php - as noted a very simple php-backdoor
+* php-reverse-shell.php